Hv1000/Hv1000.github.io/_pages/research.md

 $$ s.t. \quad \partial_t f = \nabla \cdot \left[ f \left( \int_{\mathbb{R}^d} A(v-v_* ) ( u-u_* ) f_* \mathrm{d}v_* \right) \right] , f(0, \cdot) = f^n , $$

 which guarantees desirable exact entropy dissipation and unconditional stability that are lacking in both deterministic and score-based particle methods.
 We parametrize $u$ by neural networks and train it by minimizng the particle formulation of JKO loss using stochastic gradient descent (SGD).
+Therefore, this approach is suitable for plasma simulations over large-scale time periods.